pootiney/Game-Design-face-emotion-recognition-autism/README.md

 * You will see 5 Icons for 5 different levels that only first level is unlocked.
 * When user finished first level the second level will be unlocked and respectively each higher level will be unlocked after finishing each lower level.
-* After finishing each level that level will be locked.
-But after finishing all levels, entire levels will be locked.
 * Software will continue the game from the start point of where the player had left.
 * Software will notify to play each day.(??????)
 > Questions arised in designing these features of the game.(write each question arises while designing the application, NOT COMPLETE)